 Planning to self-drive from Melbourne to the Great Ocean Road without a tour?
 This guide tells you how to make a 1-day Great Ocean Road self-drive from Melbourne to the Twelve Apostles and back.

 The Great Ocean Road is one of the most popular and scenic road trips in Australia.
 Stretching along the southeast coast of Australia in the state of Victoria, the 243 km drive offers beautiful views of the Indian Ocean and the landscape of southern Australia.

 The Twelve Apostles are the most famous landmark along the Great Ocean Road.
 The Twelve Apostles are limestone stacks that rise from the ocean near the coast, offering very scenic views.
-In this guide, I give tips how to self-drive the Great Ocean Road in one day, driving all the way to the Twelve Apostles and back.
+In this guide, I give tips how to do a Great Ocean Road self-drive in one day, driving all the way to the Twelve Apostles and back.

 Is it possible to self-drive the Great Ocean Road from Melbourne in one day?